 Pathway 5, VA Program of Comprehensive Assistance for Family Caregivers (PCAFC)

 PCAFC is the only federal program that pays a family caregiver, including a spouse, directly via a monthly stipend.
 It is run by the VA's Caregiver Support Program.
-Pennsylvania's veteran population is the 5th largest in the nation at approximately 600,000–700,000 depending on data source (Census 2024 lists ~601,500; PA DMVA reports "nearly 700,000").
-VA medical centers serving PA caregivers are in Pittsburgh, Philadelphia, Coatesville, Wilkes-Barre, Erie, Lebanon, Altoona, and Butler.
+Pennsylvania has one of the largest veteran populations in the nation, and VA medical centers serving PA caregivers are in Pittsburgh, Philadelphia, Coatesville, Wilkes-Barre, Erie, Lebanon, Altoona, and Butler.

 Eligibility (38 CFR Part 71)